ThoughtWorksInc/DeepLearning.scala/_drafts/Announcing-DeepLearning.scala-2.0.0.md

 layout: post
 ---

-Today, we are happy to announce DeepLearning.scala 2.0.0, the new stable release of DeepLearning.scala, a simple language for creating complex neural networks.
+Today, we are happy to announce DeepLearning.scala 2.0.0, the new stable release of DeepLearning.scala, a simple library for creating complex neural networks.

 ## Features in DeepLearning.scala 2.0